-- Must be worn with all shorts and pants

-- May not have spikes or metal protrusions

-- Must be of coordinating colors and in good taste

-- Buckles must be plain and not overly large

-- For Kindergarten students only, belts are optional
+Belts must be worn with all shorts and pants.
+Belts may not have spikes or metal protrusions, and they must be of coordinating colors and in good taste.
+Buckles must be plain and not overly large.
+For Kindergarten students only, belts are optional.